buildit/fabricator-pipeline/README.md

 ### 2. Setup Environment Infrastructure

-You now need to build each environments infrastructure.
+Next you need to create all the Infrastructure (networking, routes, security, instance, etc...).
+This project creates a new VPC so everything is isolated and self contained.

 ### 2.1 Verify Integration Environment

+You need to know your IP.
+You can get that IP address at [CheckIP](http://checkip.amazonaws.com).
+Once you have your IP, you need to build the infrastructure.

 ```
 cd <project_root_dir>/integration/services/webserver
 terragrunt plan
 ```

-* var.environment - int
-* var.public_subnet_cidr_block - 10.1.1.0/24
+You will be prompted for the following information:
+* Key pair name
+  * Enter: <valid key pair name from region>
-* var.shared_credentials_file - Absolute path the AWS credentials file.
+* Absolute path the AWS credentials file.
-  * Provide an absolute path to the AWS credentials file on your local workstation.
+  * Provide an absolute path to the AWS credentials file on your local workstation
-* var.vpc_cidr_block - 10.1.0.0/16
+* SSH IP CIDR
+  * Enter: <ip address from ckeckip>/32 or any other valid CIDR

 If all is ok, proceed to the next step.